Tammy-2003/Arctic-charr-classifier-project/README.md

 ## Repository structure

 - `code/` – analysis and modelling scripts
-- `example_data/` – example acoustic clips
+- `data` – a list of original data
-- `figures/` – selected outputs and figures
+- `example_clips/` – example acoustic clips

 ## Data availability

-Recording data is not included in this repository as they belong to UKCEH.
+Original recording data is not included in this repository as they belong to UKCEH (UK Centre of Ecology and Hydrology).

 ## Software